-A Strategy to Deal with Adult Temper Tantrums
+A Strategy to Deal With Adult Temper Tantrums

-How do you cope with tantrums of spouses, adult children or siblings?
+How do you cope with tantrums of spouses, adult children, or siblings?

 Temper tantrums are disruptive behaviors or emotional outbursts that involve physical acts or screaming.
 Children have temper tantrums in response to unmet needs or desires.
 Tantrums are especially common in young children who cannot express their needs in words or control their emotions when they are frustrated or disappointed.
 Many children never develop good coping skills—the tantrums continue into adulthood.
 Road rage, for example, is an adult temper tantrum.
-From the response to my blogs about adult temper tantrums, it seems that this is a common problem.
+From the response to my posts about adult temper tantrums, it seems that this is a common problem.

 Readers have been asking for advice about how to respond to spouses, siblings and grown children who have temper tantrums.
 A reader who I will call Patricia wrote: “My older sister was favored by our parents and learned as a child to hit me and scream at me to make me do her chores or carry her backpack up the hill to school.
 As an adult, my big sister still screams, throws things, and slams doors if I refuse to do what she wants.
 It's getting scary because she has gotten bigger in size and the temper tantrums are more frequent now.”
 Patricia wants help defending herself against her sister.